It is a condition where there is constriction of the bronchi and bronchioles.

 Causes and pathophysiology of bronchospasm

-There are 3 common causes for this condition:
+There are three common causes of this condition:

 - Inflammation of the respiratory tract.

 - Spasm of the smooth muscles present in the bronchioles and bronchi.